wofsauge/IsaacDocs/docs/Entity.md

 [ ](#){: .abrep .tooltip .badge }
 #### void AddEntityFlags ( int Flags ) {: .copyable aria-label='Functions' }

 Add [EntityFlags](enums/EntityFlag.md) to the entity.
-Flags are used to add specific effects like poisoning or freeze.
+Flags are used to add specific effects like being friendly or being shrunk.
 You can add multiple flags at the same time by bitwise-concatenating them.

 ???- example "Example Code"
     This code adds slowing and confusion to the enetity.